Sun is

 inches (11 centimeters) thick) the spacecraft, the size of a small car,

-will begin showing its stuff this fall when its first orbit brings it
+has allready began showing its stuff its first orbit bringing it

-breaking the current record of 27 million miles (43 million kilometers) set by the Helios 2 spacecraft in 1976.
+breaking the current record of just under 27 million miles (43 million kilometers) set by the Helios 2 spacecraft in 1976.

 the time it gets to its 24th orbit in 2025 it will be deep in the